Lance-Easley/Dot-Net-Library/README.md

 To filter through all the logs, toggle the checkboxes on the left-hand side, which allows you to select only the log methods you want to see.

 To go back to the list of books, simply click on `Books` in the navbar.

+At the moment, running `docker-compose up` will pull the project's image from docker hub.
+If you wish to use the repository's code instead, replace `image: techmine20/dotnetlibrary` with `build: .`.